 - Register online at runDisney.com with public registration.
 The following runDisney registration tips will help!

 - Register through a runDisney charity partner.
 Charities are going to offer race registration with fundraising requirements.
 Here are the posts you can check for charities participating in the race weekend.
-Wine and Dine Charities, Marathon Weekend Charitites, Princess Half Marathon Charities, and Spring Surprise Charities.
-Please note: These will be 100% updated once the general registration goes on sale.
+Wine and Dine Charities, Marathon Weekend Charities, Princess Half Marathon Charities, and Springtime Surprise Charities.

 Change is good and with runDisney it is inevitable.
-And things have certainly changed for the 2021-2022 race season.
+And things have certainly changed over the past couple of years with runDisney.

-Runners are anxiously waiting to register for runDisney races (in person!) for the next year.
+Runners are anxiously waiting to register for runDisney races for the next year.

 And that anxiety will likely lead to a quick sellout.